 - Salt and pepper to taste

 - 2 slices of bread we prefer sourdough for this sandwich

 - 2 to 3 pieces of thinly sliced vegan ham

 - 1 slice vegan cheese See Note

-In a bowl that’s large enough for the bread, whisk the ½ cup of vegan egg, ¼ tsp of smoked paprika, and salt and pepper to taste.
+- In a bowl that’s large enough for the bread, whisk the ½ cup of vegan egg, ¼ teaspoon of smoked paprika, and salt and pepper to taste.

 - Spread the mustard evenly over one side of a piece of bread and then assemble the sandwich by layering the vegan ham and cheese on top of the mustard.
 Place the top piece of bread on top and dip both sides in the egg mixture.